 When you’re camping, it’s almost impossible to predict how everything’s going to work out, and one thing that’s always unpredictable is the weather.
-Sudden changes can occur in a flash, so finding the best family tents for bad weather is an excellent way to be ready.
-This is where my Kodiak Canvas Flex-Bow choice stands out — it’s awesome!
+Sudden changes can occur in a flash, so finding the best family tents for bad weather is an excellent way to be prepared.
+This is where the Kodiak Canvas Flex-Bow stands out — it’s awesome!

 It’s an eight-people, four-season tent, made with Hydra-Shield cotton canvas.
 The tallest point is 6.6 feet, and it measures 10 feet by 14 feet in size with a weight of 79 pounds.